'Fearful' to 'phenomenal' - Forest's rise from drop zone to Wembley

 The tone of disappointment heard in the Forest great's voice on BBC Radio Nottingham on 8 August was to be repeated for much of the next two months.

 The only point they collected in the first seven league games was from a draw in their East Midlands derby with Wayne Rooney's Derby County.
-Even then it was a late smash and grab effort.
+Even then it was a late smash-and-grab effort.

 A 2-0 defeat by Middlesbrough on 15 September - Forest's fourth straight league loss of the season at the City Ground - was described as a "sorry night" by BBC Radio Nottingham commentator Colin Fray.